Photograph: Guillermo Maestro Casado

 Old Gate of BisagraLocation:

-Calle Alfonso VI, s/n, Toledo, SpainDate of the monument:
+Calle Alfonso VI, s/n, Toledo, SpainDate of Monument:

 Hegira 4th century / AD 10th centuryPeriod / Dynasty: